vfarah-if/PythonCodeExercises/django_getting_started/README.md

 # Introduction

-This is a course on developing with django using a [pluralsight course](https://app.pluralsight.com/course-player?clipId=08e4d747-4a0e-4216-b614-9a3160f38690) .
+The basics basics of this was enspired by several courses, where the outcome and topics got condensed into this project.
 The documentation for Django can be found @ https://docs.djangoproject.com/en/3.1/

+## Environment

+Assuming you are familiar with Python basics, you have the source checked out and you understand the basics, Start this project using an IDE or using the command line run `python manage.py runserver` and that will output the applicationto http://localhost:8000

 ## Get started